dart-lang/site-www/src/_guides/language/concurrency/index.md

 * [send_and_receive.dart][],
   which shows how to send a message from the main isolate to the spawned isolate.
-  It’s otherwise similar to the preceding example.
+  It’s otherwise similar to the preceding examples, but doesn't use `run()`.
 * [long_running_isolate.dart][],
   which shows how to spawn a long-running isolate that receives and sends multiple times.